polkadot-developers/polkadot-docs/develop/application-devs/smart-contracts/smart-contracts.md

 description: Learn how to navigate the smart contract aspect of the Polkadot ecosystem, including available languages (Solidity, ink), platforms, and compilation targets.
 ---

-Polkadot doesn't support smart contracts natively.
-Rather, parachains secured by Polkadot are equipped with the functionality to support smart contracts.

-The two primary supported smart contract environments are [ink!](#ink) and EVM.
-There are multiple [parachains that support both environments](#smart-contract-environments).
+# Smart Contracts

+## Introduction

+Polkadot's unique multi-chain ecosystem allows parachains to support smart contracts, even though the relay chain itself does not.
+Developers can build decentralized applications using both [ink!](#ink), a Rust-based language for Wasm, and the Solidity-based Ethereum Virtual Machine (EVM) smart contract environments.
+Multiple [parachains that support both environments](#smart-contract-environments) are available.

+This guide explores key differences between developing smart contracts and parachains, details the available platforms and supported languages, and outlines best practices for building smart contracts within Polkadot's scalable and interoperable framework.

-## Developing a Smart Contract Versus a Parachain
+## Smart Contracts Versus Pallets

-!!!info "For a more technical/thorough breakdown, refer to the [`polkadot_sdk_docs`](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank}"
-      [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract](https://stackoverflow.com/a/56041305){target=\_blank}?
-This post also answers the question more technically of when a developer might choose to develop a runtime versus a smart contract.

-### Pallets vs. Smart Contracts

-When you write a smart contract, you are creating a sandboxed program that contains instructions that associate with and deploy on a specific chain address.
-Pallets, which are modules that make up the core business logic of a Wasm runtime, run directly as part of the blockchain.
-Pallets can either be domain specific or they can be something critical, like block production.
+When developing a smart contract, you create a sandboxed program that executes specific logic associated with a chain address.
+Unlike pallets, which integrate directly into a blockchain's runtime and define its core logic, smart contracts operate independently in a more isolated environment.
+Pallets can manage critical tasks like block production or governance and can be added, modified, or removed through forkless runtime upgrades.

-Smart contracts must consciously implement a path to upgrading in the future, while parachains have the ability to swap out their code through a forkless upgrade.
-Pallets can be added, removed, or modified in a forkless upgrade.

-When you build a smart contract, it will eventually be deployed to a target chain with its own environment.
-Parachains allow the developer to declare the environment of their own chain, even allowing others to write smart contracts for it.

-The concept of *gas*, or *fees* in general, also are approached differently between the two.
-Smart contracts are bound by the gas-metering model, whereas runtimes (and their subsequent modules) are much more flexible in terms of the fee models that can be employed.
+Smart contracts, on the other hand, require careful upgrade planning, as their functionality can't be updated without explicitly coding mechanisms for future changes.
+Parachains offer flexibility, allowing developers to define the environment where these contracts run and enabling others to build on it.

+These two options also differ in how they handle fees.
+Smart contracts follow a gas metering model for execution costs, while pallets and runtimes offer more flexible options for fee models.

+!!!info "Additional information"
+      - Refer to the ['Runtime vs. Smart Contracts'](https://paritytech.github.io/polkadot-sdk/master/polkadot_sdk_docs/reference_docs/runtime_vs_smart_contract/index.html){target=\_blank} section of the Polkadot SDK Rustdocs
+      - This post answers the question of when a developer might choose to develop a runtime versus a smart contract with more technical depth: [When should one build a Substrate (Polkadot SDK) runtime versus a Substrate (Polkadot SDK) smart contract?](https://stackoverflow.com/a/56041305){target=\_blank}

 ## Building a Smart Contract

-The relay chain doesn't support smart contracts natively.
-However, since the parachains that connect to it can support arbitrary state transitions, they can also support smart contracts.
+Remember, the relay chain doesn't support smart contracts natively.
+However, since the parachains that connect to it support arbitrary state transitions, they also support smart contracts.

-The Polkadot SDK presently supports smart contracts out-of-the-box in several ways:
+The Polkadot SDK presently supports smart contracts out-of-the-box in multiple ways:

 - The EVM pallet offered by [Frontier](https://github.com/paritytech/frontier){target=\_blank}
 - The [contracts pallet](https://github.com/paritytech/polkadot-sdk/blob/master/substrate/frame/contracts/){target=\_blank} in the FRAME library for Wasm-based contracts